-Minute's silence to mark first anniversary of Manchester Arena attack
+Minute's silence to mark second anniversary of Manchester Arena attack

-In collaboration with KidsCan, who lost their friend and fundraiser Martin Hett in the Attack, and the VC’s Fun Run, the University of Salford will stand together with the nation and the people of Manchester to observe this moment of reflection to remember those who lost their lives on that day, and the hundreds of other individuals also affected.
+In collaboration with KidsCan, who lost their friend and fundraiser Martin Hett in the Attack, and the VC’s Fun Run, the University of Salford will stand together to observe this moment of reflection to remember those who lost their lives on that day, and the hundreds of other individuals also affected.

-We will gather on the grassed area outside University House from 2.20pm, joined by University Chaplains who will lead a short address before the silence takes place at 12.50pm.
+We will gather on the Broadwalk outside University House from 12.45pm, joined by University Chaplains who will lead a short address before the silence takes place at 12.50pm.
 The Fun Run will then commence at 1pm raising funds for KidScan.

-Quiet rooms for prayer, reflection and contemplation are available across campus in the following spaces (opening times can be found online):
+Quiet rooms for prayer, reflection and contemplation are available in the following spaces, opening times can be found here:

 - The Faith Centre – Chapel, Quiet Room and Muslim Prayer Hall